 This quiet city park is located in town on the lake.
 Enjoy beautiful sunsets, and family picnics in two spacious park shelters with tables.
 No reservations are taken for the shelters, it’s on the “first come, first serve basis” Restrooms and water are available.
-New playground equipment was added in 2002 through the work of many volunteers and donations by many people and organizations, including a DNA grant.
+New playground equipment was added in 2002 through the work of many volunteers and donations by many people and organizations, including a DNR grant.
 A Softball field is adjacent to the park.
 Take a walk around the Old Mill Pond Boardwalk or rest on the wooden benches along the pond.
 You may also rest out of the sun in the gazebo and listen to the sounds of nature.
 The gazebo makes a lovely setting for weddings, birthday parties, etc. A beautiful sundial has been placed near the boardwalk.
-A rock burm was constructed in the summer of 2004
+A rock burm was constructed in the summer of 2004.

 The Minnesota Lake Area Garden Club took over the Community Butterfly Garden in the summer of 2003.
 Until that time long time resident Donna Salic had been in charge of the garden.
 Community volunteers work together to plant and tend this garden designed with an abundance of floral color and rock formations.
 Summer and fall wedding have been held near the garden.
 Bring your picnic baskets and cameras!
 The garden changes from season to season so come often and enjoy the surroundings.